 To ensure public and passenger safety, each applicant is carefully screened and must complete several requirements to obtain a for-hire driver's license.
-All new for-hire driver applicants are required to complete driver training and pass the for-hire driver examination.
+All new for-hire driver applicants are required to complete driver training and pass the for-hire driver examination, as well as a defensive driving course.
 Additionally, all new and renewing applicants must pass an annual criminal background check and driving record review.

-In December of 2015, King County Licensing executed a contract with a third party vendor to provide criminal background checks and driving records for taxi and for-hire applicants.
-As before, new driver applicants are subject to fingerprinting and a federal background check.
+In December of 2015, King County Licensing executed a contract with a third-party vendor to provide criminal background checks and driving records for taxi and for-hire applicants.
+As before, new for-hire driver applicants are subject to fingerprinting and a federal background check.
 For renewal applicants, however, criminal background checks are conducted through the contracted service provider.
-Additionally, all driver abstracts (driving history report) for new and renewal applications are now provided by the contracted service provider, and include data from the Washington State Department of Licensing and multiple other states.
+Additionally, all driver abstracts (driving history reports) for new and renewal applications are now provided by the contracted service provider and include data from the Washington State Department of Licensing and multiple other states.